 A dreamy and memorable sunset would be very beautiful and breathtaking on the mud-brick and dome roofs and among the windbreaks.
 As you walk between the mysterious mud-brick houses and their magic domes, you feel like you are lost in a maze that belongs to decades and centuries that you don't know much about; that's called the breath of the spirit.

 Yazd houses have the highest level of adaptation to the desert climate.
 The buildings are designed to stand in front of the desert environment and protect residents from the dangers of the desert.
-The buildings in Yazd have the most introversion and its spatial organization is such that it considers space for each member of the house and the main element of dividing these spaces is the courtyard.
+The buildings in Yazd have the most introversion and their spatial organization is such that it considers space for each member of the house and the main element of dividing these spaces is the courtyard.
 Numerous rooms are spread around a green courtyard with tall trees and a pool of water, which are not only decorated with the best architectural elements, but each of them has a specific application at certain times.
 For example, special guest rooms with the best decorations - ordinary rooms for home use, winter rooms, summer rooms, and ...